-- 3.10.1 To support this policy the Council has a Corporate Prosecution Policy which is complemented by the Benefit Fraud Sanction & Prosecution Policy, which is to be replaced by the Revenues and Benefits Sanction and Penalty Policy.
+- 3.10.1 To support this policy the Council has a Corporate Prosecution Policy and the Revenues and Benefits Sanction and Penalty Policy.
 The corporate policy is designed to clarify and ensure consistency in the Council's action in specific cases and to deter others from committing offences against the Authority.
-The Benefit Fraud Sanction & Prosecution policy and Revenues and Benefits Sanction Policy ensure that Revenues and Benefits prosecutions are undertaken within the requirements of the relevant legislation. - 3.10.2 In addition or instead of prosecution, the Council will seek to recover any money or assets fraudulently/corruptly obtained from the Council.
+The Revenues and Benefits Sanction Policy ensure that any Revenues and Benefits prosecutions are undertaken within the requirements of the relevant legislation. - 3.10.2 In addition or instead of prosecution, the Council will seek to recover any money or assets fraudulently/corruptly obtained from the Council.